datamllab/xdeep/README.md

 # XDeep
-## for interpretable deep learning developers
+## *for interpretable deep learning developers*

-XDeep is an open source software library for automated Interpretable Machine Learning.
+XDeep is an open source software library for **Interpretable Machine Learning**.
 It is developed by [DATA Lab](http://faculty.cs.tamu.edu/xiahu/index.html) at Texas A&M University.
 The ultimate goal of XDeep is to provide easily accessible interpretation tools to people who want to figure out why the model predicts so.
 XDeep provides a variety of methods to interpret a model locally and globally.

 ## Installation